 As part of the continuous improvement, the manuals of Policies and Procedures for all functions and units were revised.
 Faculty Achievements

-Dr. Olivia Limuaco, Dean of School of Pharmacy has been elevated to Council of Advisers for 2010 by the Philippine Organization of Colleges of Pharmacy, while Dr. Cecilia Santiago, program head of Pharmacy in Malolos was elected as treasurer of Philippine Association of Colleges of Pharmacy.
+Dr. Olivia M. Limuaco, Dean of School of Pharmacy has been elevated to Council of Advisers for 2010 by the Philippine Organization of Colleges of Pharmacy, while Dr. Cecilia Santiago, program head of Pharmacy in Malolos was elected as treasurer of PACOP.

-Dr. Charito Bermido, Dean of the College of Medical Technology was again elected to the Philippine Association of Schools of Medical Technology and Public Health, Inc. (PASMETH) Board as Internal Vice-President.
+Dr. Charito M. Bermido, Dean of the College of Medical Technology was again elected to the Philippine Organization of Schools of Medical Technology and Public Health, Inc. (PASMETH) Board as Internal Vice-President.

-Dr. Lolita Pablo, Head of the CEU Community Outreach Department was elected National President of the Philippine Association of Social Workers, Inc., the national organization for professional social workers and the sole accredited professional organization by the PRC.
+Dr. Lolita D. Pablo, Head of the CEU Community Outreach Department was elected National President of the Philippine Association of Social Workers, Inc., the national organization for professional social workers and the sole accredited professional organization by the PRC.